Multi-marginal temporal Schr\"odinger Bridge Matching from unpaired data: Experiments

+We next proceed to scaling our method to dimension $d=50$.
+We follow the setting of \citet{shi2023diffusionschrodingerbridgematching} and consider a Gaussian-to-Gaussian transport experiment, extended to our multi-marginal case.
+Specifically, we prescribe four Gaussian marginals at times $t=0,1,2,3$: $\mu_0 = \mbox{$\mathcal{N}(-0.1 \cdot \mathbf{1}_d, I_d)$}, \mu_1 = \mathcal{N}(0.1 \cdot \mathbf{1}_d, I_d), \mu_2 = \mathcal{N}(-0.1 \cdot \mathbf{1}_d, I_d), \mu_3 = \mathcal{N}(0.1 \cdot \mathbf{1}_d, I_d)$ where $\mathbf{1}_d \in \mathbb{R}^d$ denotes the vector of all ones, and $I_d$ is the $d \times d$ identity matrix.
 Since no closed-form solution is available for the static multi-marginal SB, we compare our method to the sequence of theoretical results for each \emph{pairwise} SB \citep{bunne2022}.
-As shown in Figure \ref{fig:gaussian-evolution}, the mean converges rapidly to the prescribed values ($0.1$ or $-0.1$) across all four marginals.
+As shown in Figure~\ref{fig:gaussian-evolution}, the mean converges rapidly to the prescribed values ($0.1$ or $-0.1$) across all four marginals.
 The variance is slightly more difficult to match: for interior marginals the process tends to overestimate the standard deviation.
 In contrast, the covariance is consistently well reproduced by our method and remains stable across all three transitions.
 Interestingly, the covariance converges only after the warmup stage, confirming the added value of the subsequent OT phases.
 Overall, these results show that MMtSBM scales effectively to the multi-marginal Gaussian setting in $d=50$.